 If you frequently travel by plane for business, you fall into the “Frequent Flyer” category.
 Many airlines offer so-called frequent flyer numbers and other bonus systems for those who travel frequently.
 You can earn bonus miles on flights with different airlines.
 Examples are the Oneworld Alliance, SkyTeam or Star Alliance.

 The individual airlines also offer their own bonus programs in which frequent flyers can enjoy various advantages.
-Business travel award programs are one of the best ways to expand travel programs and maximize travel budgets, but surprisingly 41% of people dislike the difficulty in earning frequent flyer points and making use of loyalty rewards.
-Keep reading to find out how frequent flyer programs work and how you can make the most of the offers to get a hand on spending and increase travel satisfaction.
+Business travel award programs are one of the best ways to expand travel programs and maximize travel budgets, but surprisingly 41% of people dislike the difficulty in earning frequent flyer bonus points and making use of loyalty rewards.
+Keep reading to find out how frequent flyer programs work, what is a frequent flyer number and how you can make the most of the offers to get a hand on spending and increase travel satisfaction.

-Airlines’ loyalty and frequent flyer programs offer rewards and benefits for companies based on their travel spend.
+A frequent flyer number is a special number assigned to travelers when they sign up for the program with a specific airlines.
+It is used to identify regular travelers and provides some bonuses and benefits.
+If you’re wondering why did the perks for frequent flyers develop, it’s to incentivize the fidelity of a particular airline.
+Airlines’ loyalty and frequent flyer bonus programs offer rewards and benefits for companies based on their travel spend.
 These programs are similar to the bonus and discount systems that are also offered by normal shops and chain stores.
 The more a company spends with an airline, the more points or credits they earn.
 This can then be exchanged for flights or additional amenities such as upgrades or lounge access.

 Business travel rewards programs offer companies a number of benefits that can have an immediate impact on travel spend and budgets.
 For example, there are graduated discounts depending on annual spending, or travel credit and business points, which can then be allocated to individual travelers.